Holy anniversary! Displays of bat signal fete Batman at 80

 NEW YORK — It’s no joker.
-The night sky all over the world is lighting up Saturday with an illumination of the famed bat insignia to mark a special anniversary for Batman.
+The night is lighting up Saturday around the world with the famous bat signal to mark a special anniversary for Batman.

 DC Comics is carrying off a celebration of Batman Day to mark the 80th anniversary of the appearance of crimefighter Bruce Wayne and his masked hidden identity.

-Fan gatherings are planned all over the world.
-But the most ambitious party plan is the illumination of the Batman signal.
+Fan gatherings happened all over the world.
+But the most ambitious party plan was the illumination of the bat signal.

-It will start at Fed Square in Melbourne, Australia.
-It will also appear in 13 cities, including Tokyo, Berlin, Rome, Paris, London, Sao Paulo and Johannesburg.
+It started at Fed Square in Melbourne, Australia.
+It is also appearing in 13 other cities, including Tokyo, Berlin, Rome, Paris, London, Montreal, Sao Paulo and Johannesburg.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.